 Locality 6 km south-east of Whanganui, with four small lakes.
 Lakes Kaitoke and Kōhata are wildlife sanctuaries and Wiritoa is popular for recreation.
 Wanganui Prison is located near Lake Pauri.

 As sand has built up along the coast, the shoreline has gradually moved westwards.
 The Fusilier was stranded in 1884 near the mouth of the Turakina River.
 By the 1980s its wreck was embedded in sand many metres up the beach.
 It is now completely buried.

 Locality 11 km south-east of Whanganui.
-A blockhouse – still there in the 2000s – was built by settler John Cameron in 1868.
+A blockhouse – still there in the 21st century – was built by settler John Cameron in 1868.
 Kiwifruit were first grown in New Zealand at the Allison family homestead, from seed brought from China in 1904 by Isabel Fraser, principal of Wanganui Girls’ College.

 Settlement 15 km south-east of Whanganui.
 It was severely flooded when the Whangaehu River burst its banks in February 2004 and July 2006.
 Floods of similar magnitude had also struck in April 1897.
 There is a Ngāti Apa marae on the road to Whangaehu beach.